Everything-you-need-to-know-about-income-tax-rebate

 Did You Know?

-If your taxable income is up to ₹5 lakh, you can claim a rebate of up to ₹12,500 under Section 87A—meaning zero tax under the old regime.
+If your taxable income is up to ₹5 Lakh, you can claim a rebate of up to ₹12,500 under Section 87A, meaning zero tax under the old regime.

-Source: Clear Tax
+Source: Income Tax India

 Types of Tax Rebates in India